What Happens After You Register for GST in Canada?

 Forgetting the election deadline for Quick Method.

 This article is for informational purposes only and does not constitute tax advice.
-Tax rules can change — always verify with the CRA or a qualified tax professional.
+Tax rules can change, so always verify with the CRA or a qualified tax professional.